jbclifford94/Booga_booga-ding_-dong/README.md

 - To deploy your playbook run ```ansible-playbook playbook.yml --ask-vault-pass```

 ## Test
-- Go to your load balancer's DNS name and see if it round robins
+- Go to your domain.
+In our instance that is joshclifford.com